Sawmill Fire (2017)

 The fire was started by accident on April 23, 2017, by Dennis Dickey, an off-duty U.S. Border Patrol agent who had shot the Tannerite target.
 Dickey immediately informed first responders of the fire, which spread rapidly until it was contained on April 30.
 The U.S. Attorney's Office charged Dickey with a misdemeanor charge to which he pleaded guilty, fined him $220,000 in restitution, and sentenced him to five years' probation.
 When the U.S. Forest Service released footage of the fire's inception in November 2018 at the request of a local news agency, the concept and practice of gender reveal parties became the subject of widespread ridicule and online mockery, a pattern repeated after later wildfires started at such events.

 Background

 Wildfires are a natural part of the ecological cycle of the Southwestern United States.
 The Sawmill Fire was one of 2,321 wildfires that burned 429,564 acre in Arizona in 2017.
 Arizona State Forester Jeff Whitney expected a typical season in the state's northern forests but one with high fire potential in the state's southern grasslands because of high temperatures, low humidity, and an abundance of fuels.
-By August 2017, wildfires had burned the most amount of land since the 2011 season.
+By August 2017, wildfires had burned the most land since the 2011 season.